felixjung/blog-posts/posts/go-tests/index.md

 For every `describe` block in the JavaScript test suite, we introduce a call to `t.Run`.
 For the description of the `it` blocks we pass a description of the expected behavior to the assertion call.
 Most of Testify’s assertions support that extra `msgAndArgs` parameter.

-## Testing Many Scenarios With Table Driven Tests
+## Testing Many Scenarios With Table-Driven Tests

-Especially in unit tests we want to test a given function for many different inputs.
-In such cases table driven tests are an efficient approach to test all scenarios in a single test.
+Especially in unit tests we may want to test a given function for many different inputs.
+In such cases, table-driven tests are an efficient approach allowing us to test many scenarios without duplicating test logic.

-Let us try table driven tests with a `fib` function, which returns the nth number in the [Fibonacci series](https://en.wikipedia.org/wiki/Fibonacci_number "Wikipedia page for the Fibonacci number").[^2] Our JavaScript implementation looks as follows.
+Let us try table-driven tests with a `fib` function, which returns the nth number in the [Fibonacci series](https://en.wikipedia.org/wiki/Fibonacci_number "Wikipedia page for the Fibonacci number").[^3] Our JavaScript implementation looks as follows.

 ```js
 export function fib(n) {